AccessMap/accessmap/README.md

 ## Analytics

-AccessMap tracks user interactions to do research on user interactions and root out bugs.
-Analytics is not required to deploy AccessMap and can be disabled using `ANALYTICS=no` environment variable.
+AccessMap tracks website interactions to do research on user interactions and root out bugs.
+Analytics can be disabled by the user, is not required to deploy AccessMap, and can be disabled at the server level using the `ANALYTICS=no` environment variable.

 ### Running rakam